unica-open/unica-acquisti/INSTALLATION.md

 - Configure the User Manual by deploying the compiled ouput of the `cpassdb` project.
 - Install the report templates in the `cpassreptpl` in an accessible folder.
 - Install the scripts in `cpassscript` in an accessible folder in a Linux-like environment.
+- Install the user manual documents, contained in the `cpassmanual` component, under the /htdocs folder of the apache web server.
 - To test the backend resources, the preferred way is to deploy the backend project and use a REST client to access the resources.